jerilseb/svg-generator/Readme.md

 ## SVG generator

-The following code gets compiled to [this](http://jerilseb.github.io/svg-generator/) svg
+A small compiler which takes sequential instructions like the following and renders to an [svg](http://jerilseb.github.io/svg-generator/)

 ```
 Paper 20